Umuzi-org/ACN-syllabus/content/common-problems/mixing-configuration-and-code/_index.md

 ---
+_db_id: 836
+content_type: topic
 title: Mixing code and configuration
-content_type: topic
 ---

 Learners often do this kind of thing in their code: